-I think it is safe to say that epilepsy suffers still hide away because of their medical condition as they feel they are unable to talk about it.
-Also most people still find the sight of an epileptic seizure frightening or they feel awkward, as they don’t know how to help the person having the seizure.
+It’s safe to say that epilepsy suffers still hide away because of their medical condition as they feel they are unable to talk about it.
+Also, most people still find the sight of an epileptic seizure frightening or they feel awkward, as they don’t know how to help the person having the seizure.

 The majority of people would associate an epileptic seizure with the classic tonic-clonic symptoms, stiffness, loss of consciousness and convulsions.
 However, the signs of a seizure are not always easy to spot.
 Some people may just appear to be day dreaming or they may have sudden difficulty in making their speech understandable.
 They may slur their words or look like they are chewing or swallowing something.